UnusualParticle/MaterialsListAndEstimator/README.md

 - Validate input to ensure unit costs and quantities are numerical.
 - Calculate subtotals for each material automatically.
 - Calculate the grand total of all subtotals.
-- Save the list to a text file for future reference.
+- Save the list to a .CSV file for future reference.
+- Open a list from a .CSV file for editing.

 ## Installation